-Today I’m going to share how I made the necklace stands for my curio, which you can see here.
-The best part is that they’re sturdy and don’t topple over.
+Today I’m going to share how I made this DIY wood necklace stand.
+They are very sturdy and don’t topple over if you have heavy jewelry.
 I primarily use glass beads when making necklaces, and they can be pretty heavy.

 The supplies you’ll need are a 4” wood circle plaque, a 5” wood square plaque, 5/8” dowel, and 1/2” cup hooks.